Amodal Intra-class Instance Segmentation: Synthetic Datasets and Benchmark: Conclusion

 \section{Conclusion}

-We introduce a weakly supervised strategy using layer priors and a new dataset to solve the novel problem of amodal instance segmentation with heavy intra-class occlusion.
-The proposed method mitigates the negative impact of NMS on mis-deleted overlapping intra-class instances by introducing layer priors, while applying point supervision to amodal segmentation for the first time with an improved training strategy for scenarios of intra-class occlusion.
-Experiments show that our method performs better than existing instance segmentation methods on this intra-class overlap problem.
+We present new datasets and a weakly supervised strategy to solve the novel problem of amodal instance segmentation with heavy intra-class occlusion.
+The datasets with extensive annotation will facilitate future amodal completion tasks such as object order perception and inpainting.
+The proposed method effectively mitigates the negative impact of NMS on overlapping intra-class instances by introducing layer priors, while applying point supervision to amodal segmentation for the first time with an improved training strategy for scenarios of intra-class occlusion.
+Notably, experiments show that our method performs better than existing methods on our two synthetic intra-class occlusion datasets and real images.
 Meanwhile, we provide a benchmark for simultaneous amodal instance segmentation and layer order perception.

-The proposed large-scale synthetic dataset allows for a fair comparison and more thorough training of fully and weakly supervised learning methods for amodal intra-class instance segmentation, and contributes to models' performance on real images.
-Our dataset will also facilitate other future amodal completion research due to the rich annotation types, such as object order perception and amodal appearance completion.

 { }